 Current law or our business may change so as to cause us to be treated as a corporation for federal income tax purposes or otherwise subject us to entity-level taxation.
-For example, in response to certain recent developments, members of Congress are considering substantive changes to the existing federal income tax laws that affect publicly traded partnerships.
-These changes could eliminate partnership tax treatment for certain publicly traded partnerships.
-We are unable to predict whether any of these changes, or other proposals, will ultimately be enacted.
-Any such changes could negatively impact the value of an investment in our common units.
 In addition, because of widespread state budget deficits, several states are evaluating ways to subject partnerships and limited liability companies to entity-level taxation through the imposition of state income, franchise or other forms of taxation.
 If any state were to impose a tax upon us as an entity, the cash available for distribution to unitholders would be reduced.
 Our limited liability company agreement provides that if a law is enacted or existing law is modified or interpreted in a manner that subjects us to taxation as a corporation or otherwise subjects us to entity-level taxation for federal, state or local income tax purposes, the initial quarterly distribution amount and the Target Distribution amount (as defined in our limited liability company agreement) will be adjusted to reflect the impact of that law on us.